The short answer

 Investment in mitigation ($500–$1,200+/month) significantly less than rehoming + emotional toll.

-Crate training nightmare — Doberman-specific protocol
+Crate training nightmare: a Doberman-specific protocol

 Common Doberman issue.
-Many owners report crate training “nightmares” — dog screaming, breaking teeth, self-injury attempting escape.
+Many owners report crate training “nightmares”: screaming, broken teeth, self-injury attempting escape.

 Doberman-specific crate protocol:

-- Feeding in crate — meals served inside, door open initially
+- Feeding in crate: meals served inside, door open initially

-- Watch for distress — if panic, open immediately.
-Do NOT wait for “they'll calm down” — Dobermans escalate
+- Watch for distress.
+If panic, open immediately.
+Do not wait for “they'll calm down”: Dobermans escalate

-- Reward calmness only — never release when actively distressed
+- Reward calmness only.
+Never release when actively distressed

-- Build duration over weeks while you're HOME first
+- Build duration over weeks while you're home first

 - Departure cue desensitization (separate process)

-When crate training doesn't work — alternatives:
+When crate training doesn't work, here are alternatives:

 - Exercise pen with safe-room setup